-Beyond funding considerations, many institutional and SBOE policies are embedded in state statute or rule and are not under institutional control.
-Changes to statute and rule desired by the institution are accomplished according to state guidelines.
-As with SBOE rules, rules require public notice and opportunity for comment, gubernatorial support, and adoption by the Legislature.
+Beyond funding considerations, many institutional and SBOE policies are embedded in state statute and are not under institutional control.
+Changes to statute desired by the institution are accomplished according to state guidelines.
 Proposed legislation, including both one-time and ongoing requests for appropriated funding, must be supported by the Governor, gain approval in the germane legislative committees, and pass both houses of the Legislature.